Research · 2026 Edition · The SBC Research Report

 Sources: data.sec.gov XBRL company-concept API + frames API + submissions API.
 Cross-verified against the rendered 10-K HTML on www.sec.gov using inline XBRL tags.
 Verification logs available on request.

 • Most recent quarter.
 Latest 10-Q single-quarter value.
 For issuers reporting cumulative YTD only, derived by subtracting the prior cumulative period.
+Foreign private issuers do not file 10-Qs; their quarterly fields are blank.

 • Independence.
 Carver Edison did not consult any company on this list during the construction of this report.